Higher harmonics - What is it? - Insight into higher harmonics

 Overloading and inexplicable tripping

-The net is generally strong enough to cope with these problems, but they can still lead to problems locally.
+The grid is generally strong enough to cope with these problems, but they can still lead to problems locally.
 Overloading cables and the inexplicable tripping of machines are well-known examples.

 Linear loads are replaced by non-linear loads - White Paper higher harmonics